 It is important to choose a unique name for your business; one that has not yet been registered.
 You should also secure the domain name of your business.
 This will give credibility to your business and reserve the space online for when you are ready to launch a website.

-You can easily search for names on 1-grid’s website.
-Simply scroll to the search bar, type in your ideal name, as well as two alternatives, and press search.
-We will show you if your name is available and if not, we will offer you alternatives.
+You can easily conduct a WHOIS Search on 1-grid to determine your chosen domain’s availability.
+Simply type in your ideal domain name, and press search.
+We will show you if the domain is available and if not, we will offer you alternatives.

 Have the right documents